Non-Executive Directors (NEDs)

 Conclusion

-First Flight Non-Executive Directors specialise in the search and selection of Non-Executive Directors.
-Aiming to broaden the Non-Exec gene pool and provide more diverse candidates to clients.
+First Flight specialises in the search and selection of Non-Executive Directors, broadening the talent pool and providing diverse, high-quality candidates for companies seeking independent expertise.

 Success Stories